adila01/banking-api/README.md

 ```

 **Exercise 1: API basics**
-* Your task is to design an API based on a set of functional requirements, recorded as user stories.
+Start white-boarding the basics of the API.
-* Start white-boarding the basics of the API.
-Focus only on identifying resources (both collections and members) and methods.
+* Focus only on identifying resources (both collections and members) and methods.
-_Remember: Resources = nouns, methods = HTTP verbs._
+* Remember: Resources = nouns, methods = HTTP verbs.
-Remain at this high­ level.
+* Remain at this high­ level.

 **Exercise 2: API definition with RAML**
 Based on the identified resources and operations, start working on a [RAML](http://raml.org) based API definition.